 As background, to understand the short snippet, Cord and Priscilla are the hero and heroine of the book.
 With Grace, Rafe, his deputy, and several friends, they have come to observe the celebration held the night before Christmas in Pascua.
 The description I include here is trying to stay true to what I have read and understood of this meaningful ritual.

-And he did, as the coyotes continued to circle, mystified where the deer had gone before they too vanished.
+he did, as the coyotes continued to circle, mystified where the deer had gone before

 “In some ceremonies,” Rafe said, “The deer will be killed by hunters as a symbol of the sacrifice that is required for life to go on for the people.”